spacetelescope/aas229_workshop/Installation_and_Setup.md

 This will be an interactive workshop so be sure to come with a laptop prepared to try out some of the tools that will be discussed and demonstrated.

+### Several of the packages have updated releases available, you can update all the software in your environment using:

+    % conda update --yes --all

+You can also update individual packages with conda update, these are the two packes with new versions:

+    % conda update stginga
+    % conda update imexam

 If you have any problem with the instructions here, please open an issue at https://github.com/spacetelescope/aas229_workshop/issues/

 # 1. Clone This Repository